Item added to cart

 Remember that you are not your thoughts.
 Our feelings of stress are temporary and situational, and incorporating a mindfulness meditation practice is meant to help you explore new techniques to accept, understand, and move through the feelings you are experiencing in a calmer, kinder way.

 At IIN, you’ll find that meditative practice is encouraged as part of one of our core concepts – primary food.
 Primary food – the things that nourish you off the plate – is equally important to food in sustaining and fueling us.
-Meditation can fulfill our spiritual and emotional needs, nurturing our spirit and contributing to a holistic health mind-set.
+Meditation can fulfill our spiritual and emotional needs, nurturing our spirit and contributing to a holistic health mindset.

 Now more than ever, Health Coaches play an important role in how people choose to feed their bodies – physically, spiritually, and emotionally.
 Through private or group coaching, Health Coaches can support you on your health journey from virtually anywhere in the world.
-Does the Health Coach path sound right for you and your goals?
-Try the Sample Class to see what a health coaching education could be like for you.

 *This post is not sponsored.

-Health Coach Training Guide
+The Health Coach Training Program Sample Class